GrumpyEwok/cryptosquare/README.md

 *	Input Example: “A”
 *	Output Example: “A”

-_The program will downcase the input
+_The program will downcase the input._
 *	Input Example: “A”
 *	Output Example: “a”